ViktorNova/tornado-skeleton/README.md

 Runs on Heroku, under gunicorn

 This is a bash script.
-Relies on virtual env, which Heroku explicitly names in their documentation.
+The python packages are installed into an application specific virtual env (venv)
 Usage
 ------

     bash <(curl -fsSL "http://bitly.com/heroku-skeleton") ~/path/to/appdir
+    cd ~/path/to/app
+    bash app/scripts/runlocal.sh

 Or, you can clone the git repository